 TRANSMISSION

 Transmission.
-SELLER shall be responsible for any transmission arrangements, including transmission losses and services necessary to deliver and transmit the Purchase Product and Amount sold hereunder to the Delivery Point.
-BUYER shall be responsible for any transmission arrangements, including transmission losses and loss charges and any ancillary service necessary to receive and transmit Purchase Product and Amount bought hereunder from the Delivery Point.
+SELLER shall be responsible for any transmission arrangements, including transmission losses and services (including ancillary services) necessary to deliver and transmit the Purchase Product and Amount sold hereunder to the Delivery Point.
+BUYER shall be responsible for any transmission arrangements, including transmission losses and loss charges and any service (including ancillary services) necessary to receive and transmit Purchase Product and Amount bought hereunder from the Delivery Point.

 ARTICLE 7